AndrewHazelden/NusionConverter/README.md

 source $HOME/nusion/bin/activate
 ```

-Clone the repo and install the dependencies using the Homebrew and pip package managers:
+Clone the repo and install the dependencies using Homebrew and Python pip package managers:

 ```bash
 brew install npm